Proof of Funds for a Study Visa from India (2026): How Much Money You Must Show

 Route savings into a single account so the money's story is easy to read at a glance.

-Collect a source for every big deposit
+Get a source for every big deposit

 Salary slips, FD receipts, sale deeds, ITRs, gift deeds — keep one clear document for each large credit.

-Match the official amount, then add a cushion
+Match the amount, then add a cushion

 Show the required living costs plus first-year tuition, with a little extra on top.

-Get bank-stamped, recent statements
+Collect bank-stamped, recent statements

 Write a one-page funds summary